narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [ ] fix vendorbg size in register
 - [ ] add rating system for restaurents
 - [ ] Make Payment method page for user to select before paying
+- [ ] make the payment method card not page